Skip to main content

 Adding Additional CPA Licensure Pathways, Automatic Mobility

-The proposals have been released as Raised Bill 7020, An Act Concerning Certified Public Accountants, and will be heard before the General Law Committee on February 26.
+The proposals were released as Raised Bill 7020, An Act Concerning Certified Public Accountants, and heard before the General Law Committee on February 26.

 Join Our CTCPA Connect Tax Groups to Discuss Issues in Real Time